 Metasploit Command Line (msfcli)

 Msfcli is a command-line interface for Metasploit that allows you to execute a single exploit without launching the full msfconsole.
-It’s useful when you want to run a quick exploit without the need for an interactive session.
+It’s useful when you want to run a quick exploit without an interactive session.

 Example usage: